Chlorine Types: When Shocking Your Pool

 May 26, 2020

-Did you know there are several different types of chlorine in your pool?
-Free Chlorine, Combined Chlorine, and Total Chlorine can all be found in a typical swimming pool, and although these terms may be new to you, they are worth keeping in mind.
+Did you know there are several different chlorine types in your pool?
+Free Chlorine, Combined Chlorine, and Total Chlorine can all be found in a typical swimming pool.
+Although these terms may be new to you, they are worth keeping in mind.

-If you want to properly monitor and shock your pool, you will need a solid understanding of how these types of chlorine work.
+If you want to properly monitor and shock your pool, you’ll need a solid understanding of how these types of chlorine work.
 Fortunately, it’s easy to understand.

 Remembering the Terminology